Business Boost Grants Program

 Available funding

-Successful applicants must co-contribute at least 30% of the total project costs.
+Successful applicants must equally co-contribute towards the total project cost.

 We will not fund projects with: